 You can actually walk from the south to north of Regents Park much quicker, however, when I devised this walk, I added a bit of a detour to avoid the busy path, and threw in a couple of flower gardens (my favourite two) because you can’t come to Regents Park without seeing some flowers.

-I will however tell you how to walk to Primrose Hill (the star of this walk) quicker if you want to skip the middle bit.
+I will however tell you how to walk to Primrose Hill (the star of this walk) quicker, if you want to skip the middle bit.
+Once at Primrose Hill, there are a number of well maintained public footpaths, so feel free to have a wander around.

-Logistics for the Regents Park to Primrose Hill walk
+Logistics for the Primrose Hill and Regents Park walk

 - How to get there: Regents Park station is on the Bakerloo line underground.
-From Primrose Hill, walk down to the left or right where you will have Camden road station, Mornington Crescent, or St Johns Wood station.
-You can see them on Google maps.
-The park also has a number of Santander docking stations around and in it.
+At the end, from Primrose Hill, walk down to the left or right where you will have Camden road station, Mornington Crescent, or St Johns Wood station.
+You can see them on Google Maps.
+The park also has a number of Santander (AKA Boris bike) docking stations around and in it.

 - Time: Under an hour (unless you stop to read a book in the gardens.
 They are very book reading worthy.